Why Concord

 What selling in Concord involves

-Strategic Listing Model applied to Concord: data-driven comp analysis of the specific Concord sub-area (not city-wide averages), pre-listing prep with positive-ROI improvements only (no over-spending), professional staging targeted to the Concord buyer demographic, multi-platform marketing with active bid management, and honest disclosure of every defect found in pre-listing inspection.
+Strategic Listing Model applied to Concord: data-driven comp analysis of the specific Concord sub-area (not city-wide averages), pre-listing prep with positive-ROI improvements only (no over-spending), professional staging targeted to the Concord buyer pool, multi-platform marketing with active bid management, and honest disclosure of every defect found in pre-listing inspection.
 Concord sub-area pricing variance is large; the comp set for one neighbourhood typically does not transfer to another.

 The Meticulous Protector, applied to Concord